 outdoor alliance member groups

 The Access Fund is the national advocacy organization that keeps U.S. climbing areas open and conserves the climbing environment.
 Founded in 1991, the Access Fund supports and represents over 6.8 million climbers nationwide in all forms of climbing; rock climbing, ice climbing, mountaineering, and bouldering.

 Founded in 1880, The American Canoe Association (ACA) is a national nonprofit organization serving the broader paddling public by providing education related to all aspects of paddling; stewardship support to help protect paddling environments; and sanctioning of programs and events to promote paddlesport competition, exploration and recreation.

-American Whitewater is the primary advocate for the preservation and protection of whitewater resources throughout the United States, and connects the interests of human-powered recreational river users with ecological and science-based data to achieve the goals within its mission.
+American Whitewater is the primary advocate for the preservation and protection of whitewater resources throughout the U.S., and connects the interests of human-powered recreational river users with ecological and science-based data to achieve its goals.

-The International Mountain Bicycling Association is a non-profit educational association whose mission is to create, enhance and preserve great trail experiences for mountain bikers worldwide.
+The International Mountain Bicycling Association is a non-profit educational association whose mission is to create, enhance and protect great places to ride mountain bikes.

 Winter Wildlands Alliance is the first and only national organization working on behalf of backcountry skiers, snowboarders, snowshoers, winter hikers, and other outdoor adventurers, addressing national issues that impact our winter wildlands.

 The Mountaineers is a Washington-based nonprofit that has been helping people explore, conserve, learn about and enjoy the lands and waters of the Pacific Northwest and beyond for over 100 years.

 The American Alpine Club is the national community organization for climbers in America.
 Driven by a shared passion, members come together to advocate for their interests, protect their climbing landscapes, and further climbing knowledge and competency.